ForgeRock/forgeops/README-skaffold.md

 * kubens / kubectx are not required but super handy:  `brew install kubectx`
 * Start minikube: `minikube start --memory 8196`.
 8 GB of RAM is recommended.
 * Make sure the ingress add-on is enabled: `minikube addons enable ingress`
-* Install cert-manager by running this script:  `../bin/deploy-cert-manager.sh` (note - if you get errors run this script twice).
+* Install cert-manager by running this script:  `./bin/deploy-cert-manager.sh`
 * Add an entry in /etc/hosts for `default.iam.example.com` that points to your ingress ip (`minikube ip`, for example).

 ## Quick Start

 Note: minikube has an outstanding bug where pods can not reach themselves.
 AM sometimes tries to call back to it's own JWKKS endpoint.
 This will still work - but it will be slow.